rapidminer/gradle-plugin-rapidminer-extension/README.md

 ## Added Tasks
 Apart from the tasks added by the applied plugins, following tasks are added:

+##### initializeExtensionProject
+When executing this task a fresh RapidMiner extension project is setup by using the configuration of the build.gradle file.

 ##### installExtension
 This task depends on the _shadow_ task, which creates a Jar containing the extension source code as well as all dependencies (shaded/shadow jar).
 This jar is copied to %rapidminerHome%/lib/plugins.